MetanoKid/coding-scars/_drafts/memory-manager-1.md

 };
 {% endhighlight %}

+Note that `::new` refers to `operator new` that's defined in the global namespace: the standard one.
+It's called explicitly this way so we don't accidentally call other `operator new` that could've been defined in the scope chain.

 An `unsigned char` can store values in the range `0..255` with a size of 1 byte and `m_memory` is a pointer to the first byte in an array with as many bytes as requested in the constructor.
 If we were to use this class as it is now, we'd be leaking memory.
 So we need to release the array we requested to the OS.
 Let's add that in the destructor:

 {% highlight c++ %}